nordeim/customer-support-agent/docs/chatgpt/gpt-11.md

-Great — here are the **remaining frontend files** for the project skeleton, styled according to an “Apple-brand” inspired UI/UX (minimal, clean, high-contrast, San Francisco font, ample whitespace, touch-friendly).
-You can copy these into your frontend codebase and refine further.
+Here are the **remaining frontend files** for the project skeleton, styled according to an “Apple-brand” inspired UI/UX (minimal, clean, high-contrast, San Francisco font, ample whitespace, touch-friendly).
-Confidence for these artifacts: **Medium** (basic skeleton + styling; may need UI tweaking & browser testing).

 ---